AnyChart/docs.anychart.com/PERT_Chart/Terminology.md

 ## Categories

-A category is an additional meta-information used for positioning and grouping milestons and tasks.
+A category is an additional meta-information used for positioning and grouping milestones and tasks.

 ## Critical Path